SamBrooksh/NWNSamMod/Plan.md

     - [ ] Needs more conclusive testing - Healing Spells need a check for sure
 - [ ] Spell Menu Feat for Spell Critical (Able to choose)
     - [ ] Test - Needs lots of testing
-- [ ] Figure out Spell Critical (Nat 20 rolls) for dealing bonus damage
+- [x] Figure out Spell Reaction (Nat 20 rolls) for dealing bonus damage - May need to double check that the spells are written correct and the like
-    - [ ] May want to rewrite using nwnx for all of them
+    - [ ] May want to rewrite using nwnx for damage for all of them
 - [ ] Check and Fine Tune Duelist
 - [ ] Fill out TLK fields
-- [ ] Figure out Void Scarred debuffs - rewrite them with nwnx
+- [x] Figure out Void Scarred debuffs - rewrite them with nwnx
-    - [ ] Would probably be smart to make only one (void scorn or void curse) be able to be applied at one time (On next attack) - or that it can only do one
+    - [x] Would probably be smart to make only one (void scorn or void curse) be able to be applied at one time (On next attack) - or that it can only do one
     - [x] Void Scorn (And test)
     - [x] Void Curse (Consumed by Void) Needs testing - I think it works?
 Needs better graphics though
-    - [ ] Cursed Strikes
+    - [x] Cursed Strikes
     - [x] Void Fading - probably should make it work if the creator dies or the like...
 I think it should be fine for now... also should see if it works with xp
 - [ ] Get Learning Spell working, change where database is and persist between

 ## Prettifying/Polishing touches
 - [ ] Prettify Learn Spells - scrollbars, proper size, prevent window close?
 - [ ] Prettify Spell Synthesis Gui (Auto detect size)
 - [ ] Make Gui to show duration of a debuff?
+This may be a pain to do though...
 - [ ] Rest of Void Scarred Feat/Abilities
 - [ ] Color Void clones to dim purple
 - [ ] Void Scarred Ability visual/sound effects
+    - [ ] Each ability should have a row here
 - [ ] TLK formatting look nice etc
 - [ ] Packages for all the classes, and a couple for Void Scarred
 - [ ] Saving Location/Entering Exit is handled like a normal save game
+    - [ ] Same location, enemies/characters dead etc